bjsmithxyz/bjsmith.xyz/about/index.md

 ---
 layout: layouts/post.njk
-title: About Me
+title: about
 templateClass: tmpl-post
 eleventyNavigation:
-  key: About Me
+  key: about
   order: 3
 ---

-I am a person that writes stuff.
+<span>my name's bj, i am a computer fixy man, sometimes i upload things here.

+<a href="https://twitter.com/bjsmithxyz">hmu</a> or check out the site on <a href="https://github.com/bjsmithxyz/bjsmith.xyz/blob/master/README.md">github</a>.

+be excellent to each other.</span>